microsoft/vscode-docs/docs/getstarted/settings.md

 // Git

-  // Controls the signoff flag for all commits "git.alwaysSignOff": false,
+  // Controls the signoff flag for all commits.
+  "git.alwaysSignOff": false,

-  // Whether auto fetching is enabled
+  // Whether auto fetching is enabled.
   "git.autofetch": false,

-  // Whether auto refreshing is enabled "git.autorefresh": true,
+  // Whether auto refreshing is enabled.
+  "git.autorefresh": true,

   // Configures when repositories should be automatically detected.